 Both green hydrogen produced with solar energy and solar energy plus battery can provide adequate peaking generation in a wide variety of situations.
-The roundtrip efficiency of utility-scale lithium-ion battery storage (charging from solar generation and discharging during peak demand) is about 86%.301 If the solar energy is used to make hydrogen and that hydrogen is used in high efficiency fuel cells, the roundtrip efficiency is about 50%.
+The roundtrip efficiency of utility-scale lithium-ion battery storage (charging from solar generation and discharging during peak demand) is about 86%.302 If the solar energy is used to make hydrogen and that hydrogen is used in high efficiency fuel cells, the roundtrip efficiency is about 50%.
 Thus, much more solar capacity (45 MW) would be needed to replace the gas turbine with green hydrogen than using the solar energy coupled with battery storage (about 26 MW) - see Figure VI-7.
+Viewed in another way, solar generation needed to make hydrogen for the

-300 Storage for peaking power production is short-term battery storage.
+301 Storage for peaking power production is short-term battery storage.

-301 PNNL 2020.
+302 PNNL 2020.
 A range of efficiencies is cited in the literature.
 The DOE review of grid electricity storage cited here uses a middle of the range efficiency of 86%, which is also used in this report.